Barrier-free workplaces

 - controllability by the user

-Legal and design requirements for barrier-free workplaces are laid down in the Workplace Ordinance (ArbStättV), in the technical rules for workplaces (ASR) and in various DIN standards and ordinances (e.g. DIN 18040 on barrier-free construction, DIN EN ISO 6285 on ergonomics, VDU workplace ordinance).
+Legal and design requirements for barrier-free workplaces are set out in the German Workplace Ordinance (ArbStättV), the technical rules for workplaces (ASR) and various DIN standards and regulations (e.g. DIN 18040 on barrier-free construction, DIN EN ISO 6285 on ergonomics, VDU workstation ordinance).

 The central instrument in occupational safety is the risk assessment.
 A systematic examination of the workplace shows where there are accident or other health risks and what changes are necessary.
 Escape routes in particular must be taken into account here.
 Trained occupational safety specialists carry out such risk assessments.
 The employers' liability insurance associations can also provide advice and support in this regard.